portermichael/lab-12-express-middleware/lab-mikeporter/README.md

 Our base object is a dog.
 This dog requires a breed, age and name properties.

 #post
-The post request requires a body including a breed as a string, a colnameor as a string and a age as a number to /api/dogs.
+The post request requires a body including a breed as a string, a name as a string and a age as a number to /api/dogs.
 The response includes a 200 status and the properties of the object created in the body including \_id, breed, name and age.

 Sending partial dog properties or no dog properties results in a 400 status.